KaleTEvans/RoutePlanningMap/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This repo contains an A* Search Algorithm which is used to determine the shortest distance between two points on a grid.
+In this project, the OpenStreetMap project is used for the map data.

 <img src="map.png" width="600" height="450" />